lemocla/Which-way-is-up/documentation/testing/user_stories.md

       - ### **Edit/delete events**
         - When I am logged in as the shop owner and under the events section in the about page, I can see a link to "edit event" and a link to "delete event",
         - When I click on edit event, I am redirected to a page where all the details for my event are displayed and for me to edit,
-        - When I click on submit and that the form is valid, I am redirected to the about page and toast message will be displayed to inform me that my event has been successfully edited.
+        - When I click on submit and that the form is valid, I am redirected to the about page and a toast message will be displayed to inform me that my event has been successfully edited.
         - When I click on submit and that the form is not valid, error messages will be displayed to let me know that I need complete the form in a valid format.
         - **Result**: Pass ✅